OctopusDeploy/docs/docs/deployments/aws/ecs/index.md

 Octopus supports deployments to ECS clusters through the `Deploy Amazon ECS Service` step.
 This step provides an opinionated deployment workflow that combines a Fargate task definition and service into a single step.

 :::hint
-Presently only Fargate clusters are supported.
+Presently only FARGATE clusters are supported.
 We might add support for EC2 clusters in the future.
 :::

 At a high level, the Deploy Amazon ECS Step will: